neondatabase/website/content/docs/manage/projects.md

 You can tab between these sections:

 - **General** &#8212; Change the name of your project or copy the project ID.
-- **Compute** &#8212; Set the auto-suspend and sizing defaults for any new compute instances you create when branching.
+- **Compute** &#8212; Set the autosuspend and sizing defaults for any new compute instances you create when branching.
 - **Storage** &#8212; Choose how long Neon maintains a history of changes for all branches.
 - **Sharing** &#8212; Let other users access your project's databases.
 - **Delete** &#8212; Use with care!
 This action deletes your entire project and all its objects, and is irreversible.